heritechie/plain-primitives-js/docs/time-window.md

 ---

-## Signals provided
+## Signals

-The Time Window Counter may provide signals such as:
+The Time Window Counter may expose factual signals such as:

-- current count within the window
+- count within the active window
-- whether a threshold has been reached or exceeded
+- window start and end timestamps (or remaining window time)
-- remaining time until the window expires
+- threshold exceeded (derived from count and a user-provided threshold)

 These signals are informational only.

-They do not imply what action should be taken.
+They do not imply actions, intent, or policy.

 ---